cjosephson/backcam/README.md

 NOTE: a 7zipped linux image for the transmitter is at http://web.stanford.edu/~cajoseph/bs-injection.img.7z with MD5 = 88afae37871665a57a705b29aa4d6ca1

-NOTE: a serial receiver is in cloud-processing/image-stream-decoding/serial_stream.c (compile instructions in README within directory)

 # Getting started

 Once the boards in the hardware directory have been fabricated and assembled, you need four more pieces of equipment: